mattbucknall/subreg/README.md

 # SubReg
-A small footprint regular expression engine written in ANSI C, originially implented for use in embedded systems with limited memory resources.
+A small footprint regular expression subset engine written in ANSI C, originially implented for use in embedded systems with limited memory resources.

 ## Features